avk/avk.github.io/contact.md

 # Contact

-> As of May 2017, I'm looking for full-time work.
+> As of July 2017, I've started my next design job at Submittable.

 {% include goal.md %}